espeak-ng/espeak-ng/docs/phonemes.md

 For `imp` consonants, they use the features of the base phoneme except for the `pmc` and `egs` features.
 Thus, a `nas imp` is a `gtc igs nsl occ`.

+The `vwl` phonemes are described using vowel height and backness features, while consonants (the other manners of articulation) are described using place of articulation features.

 Additionally, the manner of articulation can be refined using the following
 features: